QCD Flux Tubes and Anomaly Inflow: Flux Tube with Magnetic Fields and Chiral Magnetic Effect

-To study the chiral magnet effect we add a constant color magnetic field in the $z$-direction.
-Take the symmetric gauge $Z_{\mu} = (0, -E \, t, -\frac{1}{2}B y, \frac{1}{2}B x, 0) $ and solve the Dirac equation in the new background with both constant color electric and magnetic fields
+This can be generalized to the four-dimensional spacetime where we add a constant chromomagnetic field in the $z$-direction.
+In the symmetric gauge $Z_{\mu} = (0, -E \, t, -\frac{1}{2}B y, \frac{1}{2}B x, 0) $, the Dirac equation in the collinear color electric and magnetic fields becomes